Alice Barrows

 Alice Prentice Barrows (November 15, 1878 – October 2, 1954) was a secretary of Dr. William A. Wirt, who headed the U.S. Office of Education in the early days of the New Deal of President Franklin Roosevelt.
 Barrows had been a member of the Communist party since 1919, the same year she began working for the Office of Education.
 During World War II Barrows was the executive secretary of the National Council of American-Soviet Friendship.

 Born in Lowell, Massachusetts, the daughter of Charles Dana Barrows and Marion Merrill, Alice graduated from Vassar College with an A.B.
 During 1901–03, she was employed as an English teacher at the Packer Collegiate Institute, then she taught English at the Ethical School in New York City from 1903–04.
 She became an English teacher at her alma mater until 1908 and was a graduate fellow of Columbia University.
 In 1909, Alice became a social investigator for the Russell Sage Foundation, mentored by Mary van Kleeck, who was later director of the Department of Industrial Studies.
 Together they completed a report of women in the millinery industry.
 Two years later in 1911, she was named director of the Vocational Education Survey.
+She was described as a "specialist in school buildings" in a 1928 profile.